konnosoft/Complex.js/README.md

 # Math.js

-A pure JavaScript implementation of the `Math` object
+A JavaScript implementation of the `Math` object